Turncloak-Exile/TowerFall/README.md

 TowerFall is a text based, multiple choice operating system.

- Choice1) Designed to do be simple, efficient, qwerky and powerfull.
+ Choices) Designed to do be simple, efficient, qwerky and powerfull.

-Consider it a hiarachy:
+Consider Towerfall as a hiarachy on instructions:
 ```
 The King:
  _____________________